29antonioac/LaTeX2IMGbot/README.md

 # LaTeX2IMGbot
-Telegram Bot that receive an LaTeX equation and uses LaTeX2IMG to send an sticker.
+Telegram Bot that receive an LaTeX equation and uses LaTeX2IMG to send a sticker.

 This is developed with [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) using the listener mechanism.
 My bot is @LaTeX2IMGbot but you can create your own one =).